tulip/node-red-tulip-api/README.md

 - **Name**: Display name for the node instance in the editor
 - **Tulip Api Authentication**: A configuration node with authentication details for an API bot on your Tulip account.
 The API bot must have `attributes:write` permissions.
 See more details in the [Tulip API Auth Node](#tulip-api-auth-node) section.
+- **Attribute Config**: Select whether to write to a single attribute, or if unchecked, then you can instead performed batched writes by setting `msg.payload` to a list of attributes, each in the format `{ attributeId, machineId, value }`.
 - **Device Info**: Defines which machine attribute endpoint this node will send data to.
 You can copy-paste this field from the target machine attribute on your factory instance by following these steps:
   - Navigate to `your-factory-instance.tulip.co`
   - Click on **Shop Floor** > **Machines**